MoeMoeen/smart_personal_planner/docs/phase7_react_agent_plan.md

-# Phase 7 — ReAct Planning Agent (Final Design)
+# Phase 7 — High-Autonomy ReAct Planning Agent (Final Design)

-Status: Proposal ready for implementation (no code changes in this step)
+Status: Updated to High-Autonomy design (controller as thin harness).
+Implementation partially in progress; no breaking changes required.

-Scope: Production-grade agentic planning node powered by LangGraph ReAct with explicit controller state machine, atomic tools, PatternSpec + RFC flow, InteractionPolicy (user style), checkpoints, budget controls, and quantitative confidence thresholds.
+Scope: Production-grade agentic planning node powered by LangGraph ReAct where the agent owns sequencing (think → decide → tool → observe) and the controller is a minimal safety harness.
+Tools are atomic (LLM + deterministic), PatternSpec + RFC flow is first-class, InteractionPolicy drives UX, and the controller enforces budgets, checkpoints, schemas, and validators.
 Aligned with v1.2 (patterns/grammar/dual-axis) and v1.3 (MegaGraph + routing).

+Note on design shift: The prior design emphasized an outer controller state machine orchestrating stages while the agent executed within them.
+The new High-Autonomy design flips ownership: the ReAct agent chooses which tool to call and when; the controller validates, budgets, checkpoints, and persists.
+The previous controller FSM remains as a fallback path for safety and CI stability.

 ## Technical debt — stubs and temporary simplifications (Steps 1–6)